Most of the Americans killed in the Kabul bombing were 9/11 babies who never knew a nation at peace

 So was Army Staff Sgt.
 Ryan Knauss of Corryton, Tenn.
 “I want to be a Marine,” he wrote in his second-grade yearbook, drawing himself in uniform.

-Knauss recently completed Psychological Operations training and hoped to serve next in Washington, his relatives said.
-He was “a motivated young man who loved his country,” his grandfather, Wayne Knauss, told WATE in Knoxville.
-“He was a believer so we will see him again in God’s heaven.”
+Knauss recently completed psychological operations training and hoped to serve next in Washington, his relatives said.
+He was “a motivated young man who loved his country,” his grandfather, Wayne Knauss, told WATE-TV in Knoxville.
+“He was a believer, so we will see him again in God’s heaven.”

 Five of the 13 were 20 years old, as old as the attacks on the World Trade Center and the Pentagon.

 “I love you,” he told Elizabeth Holguin before they hung up.
-Becoming a Marine had always been Espinoza’s dream, his mother told The Washington Post, and he enlisted right after he finished high school in Rio Bravo, Texas, a small, mostly Hispanic town near Laredo.
+Becoming a Marine had always been Espinoza’s dream, his mother told The Post, and he enlisted right after finishing high school in Rio Bravo, Tex., a small, mostly Hispanic town near Laredo.

-“It was his calling and he died a hero,” Holguin said.
+“It was his calling, and he died a hero,” Holguin said.
 She said her heart has “a David-sized hole nobody can fill.”

 Another of the 20-year-olds, Marine Lance Cpl.
-Rylee McCollum, was a baby on 9/11 and had wanted to join the armed forces since he was two years old, according to his sister, Roice.
-Another sister recalled Rylee as a toddler, carrying around his toy rifle and wearing his sister’s pink princess snow boots.
+Rylee J. McCollum, was a baby on 9/11 and had wanted to join the armed forces since he was 2 years old, according to his sister, Roice.
+Another sister recalled Rylee as a toddler, carrying around a toy rifle and wearing his sister’s pink princess snow boots.

 “He signed up the day he turned 18,” she said.
 “That was his plan his whole life.”